-The Health Research Regulations 2018 provide for a 9 month period of transition (up until 30 April 2019) to allow for current health research projects that commenced on or before 7 August 2018 to reach the consent standard laid down by the GDPR or else to obtain a consent declaration where it can be demonstrated that this consent standard cannot be achieved.
+The Health Research Regulations 2018 provide for a 12-month transional period until 7 August 2019 to allow for current health research projects that commenced on or before 7 August 2018 to reach the consent standard laid down by the GDPR or else to obtain a consent declaration where it can be demonstrated that this consent standard cannot be achieved.

 When is a research project considered to be current for the purposes of these transitional arrangments?

 - For the purposes of these Regulations, health research will be considered to be already underway where on or before 7 August 2018 it has been approved by a research ethics committee